nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The `INDEX` **must be a positive integer** 1, 2, 3, …

 Use Case:
 1. Get an overview of the meeting and the client you are meeting with.
-This helps you become more prepared for the meeting and you will not have to remember every single small detail of the meeting!
+This helps you become more prepared for the meeting, and you will not have to remember every single small detail of the meeting!

 Examples:
 * View meeting with an `INDEX` of 1